Clusters of Drug-Resistant Mycobacterium tuberculosis Detected by Whole-Genome Sequence Analysis of Nationwide Sample, Thailand, 2014–2017

-Figure 4.
-All clusters of DR TB isolates from Thailand.
-A) A total of 89 clusters are highlighted in the outer circle.
+Figure 3.
+Geographic distribution of 13 major clades of drug-resistant tuberculosis in Thailand.
+A) The 13 clades are highlighted in the outer circle.
 Scale bar indicates the genetic distance proportional to the total number of single nucleotide polymorphisms.
-B–F) Phylogeographical links of each cluster are shown.
-For clarity, clusters are divided among 5 phylomaps.
-Some isolates in closely related clusters (C64–C65, C79–C80, and C85–C89) crossed localities.
+B–N) Each of the 13 major clades is associated with particular geographic regions, as shown.
 Mycobacterium canetti was used as an outgroup.
-DR TB, drug-resistant tuberculosis.

 Page created: December 29, 2020

 Page reviewed: February 21, 2021